Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: METHODOLOGY

 \subsection{Think2Seg-RS Framework}

 The architecture of Think2Seg-RS, illustrated in Fig.~\ref{fig:RSAM-Prompter framework}, follows a two-stage decoupled reasoning–execution design that combines a trainable LVLM prompter with a frozen segmentation engine.
 Specifically, we adopt Qwen-2.5-VL \citep{bai2025qwen2} as the LVLM prompter and SAM2 \citep{ravisam} as the universal segmenter.
-This division of labor delegates high-level reasoning and language understanding to the prompter, while the segmenter is responsible for robust pixel-level execution.
+By explicitly separating high-level reasoning from low-level execution, this design reframes the task as a more tractable reasoning-to-prompt problem: the prompter learns to infer and generate high-quality geometric prompts that faithfully reflect user intent, while the segmenter converts these prompts into precise masks.
+This approach avoids costly fine-tuning of SAM, enhances modularity, and ensures scalability to future LVLMs, while the explicit CoT process equips the system to handle complex, implicit queries characteristic of RS imagery.
 Given a remote sensing image $I \in \mathbb{R}^{H \times W \times 3}$ and a complex natural language query $Q$, the framework proceeds in two stages.